+shellcmd resources

-shellcmd resources The following optional configuration keys are available in a shellcmd-type resource section:
+The following optional configuration keys are available in a shellcmd-type resource section:

 - transport: Like any other resources, possible values are ssh or local.
 Default value is local. - frontend: If transport is ssh, then frontend is the FQDN of the remote machine where the jobs will be executed. - time\cmd: ShellcmdLrms needs the GNU implementation of the command time in order to get resource usage of the submitted jobs. time\cmd must contains the path to the binary file if this is different from the standard (/usr/bin/time). - override: ShellcmdLrms by default will try to gather information on the system the resource is running on, including the number of cores and the available memory.
 These values may be different from the values stored in the configuration file.
 If override is True, then the values automatically discovered will be used.
-If override is False, the values in the configuration file will be used regardless of the real values discovered by the resource. - spooldir: Path to a filesystem location where to create temporary working directories for processes executed through this backend.
-The default value None means to use \$TMPDIR or /tmp (see tempfile.mkftemp for details).
+If override is False, the values in the configuration file will be used regardless of the real values discovered by the resource. - spooldir: Root path to a filesystem location where to create temporary working directories for processes executed through this backend.
+GC3Pie will create dedicated temporary working directories, one for each job, within this root folder.